Reviewing Globalstar (GSAT) and Its Competitors

-Globalstar (NYSE:GSAT – Get Rating) is one of 41 public companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Globalstar to related businesses based on the strength of its risk, institutional ownership, profitability, dividends, analyst recommendations, valuation and earnings.
+Globalstar (NYSE:GSAT – Get Rating) is one of 41 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Globalstar to related businesses based on the strength of its valuation, dividends, earnings, institutional ownership, risk, profitability and analyst recommendations.

-Globalstar has a beta of 0.1, meaning that its stock price is 90% less volatile than the S&P 500.
-Comparatively, Globalstar’s competitors have a beta of 1.50, meaning that their average stock price is 50% more volatile than the S&P 500.
+Globalstar has a beta of 0.1, suggesting that its share price is 90% less volatile than the S&P 500.
+Comparatively, Globalstar’s competitors have a beta of 1.50, suggesting that their average share price is 50% more volatile than the S&P 500.

+17.8% of Globalstar shares are owned by institutional investors.
+Comparatively, 53.2% of shares of all “Communication services, not elsewhere classified” companies are owned by institutional investors.
+62.2% of Globalstar shares are owned by company insiders.
+Comparatively, 20.6% of shares of all “Communication services, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 This table compares Globalstar and its competitors’ net margins, return on equity and return on assets.